-10. Years of instance can either be standard-length or long, as defined in Annex J. We do not generally expect years of instance for pre-registration courses to meet the definition of 'long', because periods of work-based study, including placements, should not be counted in determining whether such years meet the minimum 45-week attendance requirement in the year (see Annex J).
+10. Years of engagement can either be standard-length or long, as defined in Annex H. We do not generally expect years of engagement for pre-registration courses to meet the definition of 'long', because periods of work-based study, including placements, should not be counted in determining whether such years meet the minimum 45-week attendance requirement in the year (see Annex H).